Best Practice

 • Sartre’s concept of freedom and responsibility: Examine Jean-Paul Sartre’s ideas about existential freedom and how individuals must confront the responsibility that comes with it.

-• Heidegger’s notion of Being and its existential implications: Explore Heidegger’s concept of Being, focusing on how it redefines our understanding of existence and the human condition.
+• Heidegger’s notion of Being and its existential implications: Look at Heidegger’s concept of Being, focusing on how it redefines our understanding of existence and the human condition.

 • The phenomenology of perception in Merleau-Ponty: Investigate Merleau-Ponty’s account of perception, emphasizing how it challenges Cartesian dualism and offers a new way of understanding the embodied subject.